oVirt/ovirt-site/source/release/4.4.8/index.md

 # oVirt 4.4.8 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.8 Second Release Candidate as of July 22, 2021.
+The oVirt Project is pleased to announce the availability of the 4.4.8 Third Release Candidate as of July 29, 2021.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.